Eschatologue/CM_wiki/docs/equipment/armour/armour-table.md

 ## Armour Proficiency

 Anyone can put on a suit of armour or strap a shield to an arm.
 Only those *proficient* in the armour's use know how to wear it effectively, however.
-Your class gives you proficiency with certain types of armour.
+Your class gives you Proficiency with certain types of armour.

-If you wear armour that you lack proficiency with, you gain several affliction:
+If you wear armour that you lack Proficiency with, you gain several affliction:

-- :d20-disadv:**Disadvantage** on any :d20-check:**Ability Check**
+- :d20-disadv: **Disadvantage** on any :d20-check:**Ability Check**
-- :d20-disadv:**Disadvantage** on :d20-save:**Saving Throw**
+- :d20-disadv: **Disadvantage** on :d20-save:**Saving Throw**
-- :d20-disadv:**Disadvantage** on :d20-attack:**Attack Roll** that involves *Strength* or *Dexterity*
+- :d20-disadv: **Disadvantage** on :d20-attack:**Attack Roll** that involves *Strength* or *Dexterity*
 - You can't cast spells.

 ### Armour Class (AC)